Illinois Compiled Statutes

 shall make the information available on its

-website, in addition to electronically filing a report with the
+website, which may be presented in a dashboard format, in addition to electronically filing a report with the

 Governor and the General Assembly.
 The report to the General